Asim-Tahir/datility/CONTRIBUTING.md

 #### Create a new issue

 If you facing a problem, [search if an issue already exists](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests).
-If a related issue is doesn't exist, create a new one with [issue form](https://github.com/Asim-Tahir/date-utilities/issues/new/choose)
+If a related issue is doesn't exist, create a new one with [issue form](https://github.com/Asim-Tahir/datility/issues/new/choose)

 #### Solve an issue

-Scan through [existing issues](https://github.com/Asim-Tahir/date-utilities/issues) to find one that interests you.
+Scan through [existing issues](https://github.com/Asim-Tahir/datility/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-See [Labels](https://github.com/Asim-Tahir/date-utilities/labels) for more information.
+See [Labels](https://github.com/Asim-Tahir/datility/labels) for more information.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ### Discussions

 #### Create a new discussion

 If you have a good idea for a new feature or a new method, [search if an discussion already exist](https://docs.github.com/en/search-github/searching-on-github/searching-discussions).
-If a related discussion is doesn't exist, please open [a discussion](https://github.com/Asim-Tahir/date-utilities/discussions/new?category=general).
+If a related discussion is doesn't exist, please open [a discussion](https://github.com/Asim-Tahir/datility/discussions/new?category=general).

 #### Helping others

-When you are done with `date-utilities` and want to help others to face problems.
+When you are done with `datility` and want to help others to face problems.
 You can answer an already opened discussion.
 If you are a discussion starter please don't forget to mark it as `answered` if is answered.

 ### Pull Requests

 #### Create a new pull request

 If you have a good idea for a new feature or method of fixing an existing problem, [search if a pull request already exists](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests).
-If a related pull request doesn't exist, please open [a pull request](https://github.com/Asim-Tahir/date-utilities/compare).
+If a related pull request doesn't exist, please open [a pull request](https://github.com/Asim-Tahir/datility/compare).

 #### Pull Request Guidelines